thoughtspot/thoughtspot.github.io/_admin/setup/customize-style.md

 You can customize the look and feel of the ThoughtSpot application for your company.
 Configuring these settings sets system-wide defaults for all your users.

 Style customization is enabled by default.
 You can configure your cluster to disable this functionality.
-Contact
-<a href="mailto:support@thoughtspot.com">support@thoughtspot.com</a> for information
-about disabling this feature.
+Contact ThoughtSpot Support (https://docs.thoughtspot.com/latest/admin/misc/contact.html) about disabling this feature.

 ## Where to customize styles